Cost and Aid: Online MPH

 The UW Department of Health Systems and Population Health (HSPop) has a list of student resources and financial support, including student services such as counseling, housing, and/or child care, among others.

 If you contact the Office of Student Financial Aid or other UW offices, it’s helpful to share that you are inquiring about a fee-based program.
-Fee-based students are not eligible for tuition exemptions or university grants.
+Fee-based students are not eligible for tuition exemptions.

 Learn More